abdalrhmankamel/DVLD/README.md

 and manage the process of issuing driving licenses and ensuring the provision of drivers Safe on the roads.

 for right runtime project
-first add DVLD.bac for your database in sql server managment studio
+first add DVLD.bak for your database in sql server managment studio

 note :
 UserName : abd